hiking backpack

 Longer Walks

-If you’ve set yourself the challenge of hiking the South Coast track in Tasmania, however, you’ll need a hiking backpack with a 60 Litre capacity, or potentially even larger.
+If you’ve set yourself the challenge of hiking the South Coast track in Tasmania or the Three Capes Track, you’ll need a hiking backpack with a 60-litre capacity, or potentially even larger.
+A walk like the Coast to Coast or a Camino or another long distance walk will require some thought.
+How are you going to walk it, supported or independently?
+The bag choice will be completely different for each option.

 AusWalk Tip